JohnMellaley/unicorn_attractor/README.md

     - Allow user to checkout cart for payment

 * Payment Details Page
-    - Allow user to enter their payment detials.
+    - Allow user to enter their payment details.
-    - Once payment submitted bring back to Features page with each feature having its upvote details increase were you purchased an upvote.
+    - Once payment submitted bring back to Features page with each feature having its upvote details increase where you purchased an upvote.

 * Logout
     - This page allows the user to logout and directs user back to the index page